-- Johnson County ranked 1st (out of 105 counties in Kansas) and Wyandotte County ranked 99th. - Jackson County ranked 60th (out of 114 counties and one independent city in Missouri), Clay County ranked 5th, and Platte County ranked 2nd.
+- Johnson County ranked 1st (out of 105 counties in Kansas) and Wyandotte County ranked 99th. - Jackson County ranked 60th (out of 114 counties and one independent city in Missouri).

-Jackson County ranked in the bottom quartile among counties for 12 of the 41 indicators (29.3 percent), Johnson and Clay counties for four (4) of the indicators (9.8 percent), Platte County for five (5) of the indicators (12.2 percent), and Wyandotte County for 30 of the indicators (73.2 percent).
-All five counties ranked in the bottom half for sexually transmitted infections, social associations, air pollution, and percent who drive alone to work.
+Johnson County ranked in the bottom quartile among counties for four (4) of the 41 indicators assessed (9.8 percent), Jackson County for 12 of the indicators (29.3 percent), and Wyandotte County for 30 of the indicators (73.2 percent).
+The per-capita supply of primary care physicians and dentists is particularly problematic in Wyandotte County.
+The supply of mental health providers, crime rates, and chlamydia rates are comparatively unfavorable in each of the counties.

 Community Health Status Indicators (CHSI) compares indicators for each county with those for peer counties across the United States.
 Each county is compared to 30 to 35 of its peers, which are selected based on socioeconomic characteristics such as population size, population density, percent elderly, per-capita income, and poverty rates.
-In CHSI, Jackson and Wyandotte counties compare unfavorably to peer counties for 27 of the 34 benchmark indicators (79 percent), Johnson and Platte counties for 11 of the 34 indicators (32 percent), and Clay County for 12 of the 34 indicators (35 percent).
-Collectively, four or more counties rank in the bottom half of their peers for indicators including:
+In CHSI, Johnson County compares unfavorably to peer counties for 11 of the 34 benchmark indicators (32 percent), and both Jackson and Wyandotte counties compare unfavorably for 27 of the 34 indicators (79 percent).
+Collectively, the three counties rank in the bottom quartile of their peers for indicators including: